2023 Best Value Health/Medical Admin Services Bachelor's Degree Schools in Ohio

 Full Health & Medical Administrative Services at Mercy College of Ohio Report

-With a ranking of #7, University of Toledo did quite well on this year’s best value schools for health & medical administrative services students working on their bachelor’s degree.
-Located in the large city of Toledo, University of Toledo is a public school with a fairly large student population.
+University of Toledo came in at #7 in this year’s edition of the Best Value Health/Medical Admin Services Bachelor’s Degree Schools in Ohio ranking.
+Located in the city of Toledo, University of Toledo is a public school with a fairly large student population.

-University of Toledo undergraduate students pay an average of $11,311 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at University of Toledo are $11,311 a year.
 While working on their Bachelor's Degree, health & medical administrative services majors at University of Toledo accumulate an average of around $24,101 in student debt.
 The average monthly payment of a loan this size is about $236, assuming that the borrower is on a 10-year repayment plan.

 The Christ College of Nursing and Health Sciences ranked #8 on this year’s Best Value Health/Medical Admin Services Bachelor’s Degree Schools in Ohio list.
-Located in the city of Cincinnati, The Christ College is a private not-for-profit school with a small student population.
+Located in the city of Cincinnati, The Christ College is a private not-for-profit school with a fairly small student population.

 Youngstown State University did quite well in this year’s ranking of the best places for health & medical administrative services students to get a bachelor’s degree.
 It came in at #9 on the list.
-Located in the small city of Youngstown, Youngstown State University is a public college with a large student population.
+Located in the city of Youngstown, Youngstown State University is a public school with a large student population.

 Ohio University - Athens Campus came in at #9 in this year’s edition of the Best Value Health/Medical Admin Services Bachelor’s Degree Schools in Ohio ranking.
-Located in the town of Athens, OHIO Athens is a public school with a fairly large student population.
+Located in the town of Athens, OHIO Athens is a public college with a fairly large student population.

-In-state tuition fees for undergraduate students at OHIO Athens are $13,352 per year.
+OHIO Athens undergraduate students pay an average of $13,352 in in-state tuition and fees each year.
 Health & Medical Administrative Services majors at OHIO Athens take out an average of $23,546 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $597, based on a 10-year repayment plan.

 Read full report on Health & Medical Administrative Services at Ohio University - Athens Campus